Lahore: Economy

-As of 2008, the city's gross domestic product (GDP) by purchasing power parity (PPP) was estimated at $40 billion with a projected average growth rate of 5.6 percent.
+As of 2008, the city's gross domestic product (GDP) by purchasing power parity (PPP) was estimated at $40 billion with a projected average growth rate of 5.6 per cent.
 This is on par with Karachi, Pakistan's economic hub, with Lahore (having half the population) fostering an economy that is 51% of the size of Karachi's ($78 billion in 2008).
 It is estimated that Lahore contributes 11.5% to the national economy, and 19% to the provincial economy of Punjab.
 As a whole, Punjab has a $115 billion economy, making it the first (and to date, only) Pakistani Subdivision with an economy of more than $100 billion, at the rank 144.
 Lahore's GDP is projected to be $102 billion by 2025, with a slightly higher growth rate of 5.6% per annum, as compared to Karachi's 5.5%.

 A major industrial agglomeration with about 9,000 industrial units, Lahore has shifted in recent decades from manufacturing to service industries.
-Some 42% of its work force is employed in finance, banking, real estate, community, cultural, and social services.
+Some 42% of its workforce is employed in finance, banking, real estate, community, cultural, and social services.
 The city is Pakistan's largest software and hardware producing centre, and hosts a growing computer-assembly industry.
 The city has always been a centre for publications; 80% of Pakistan's books are published in Lahore, and it remains the foremost centre of literary, educational, and cultural activity in Pakistan.

 The Lahore Expo Centre is one of the biggest projects in the history of the city and was inaugurated on 22 May 2010.
-Defense Raya Golf Resort, also under construction, will be Pakistan's and Asia's largest golf course.
-The project is the result of a partnership between DHA Lahore and BRDB Malaysia.
-The rapid development of large projects such as these in the city is expected to boost the economy of the country.
+Defence Raya Golf Resort, now fully operational (as of the 2024), boasts Pakistan's largest and Asia's premier golf course.
+This luxurious project is a result of a partnership between DHA Lahore and BRDB Malaysia, offering world-class residential, recreational, and commercial facilities.
+The development of such large-scale projects continues to elevate Lahore's profile, contributing significantly to the national economy.
 Ferozepur Road of the Central business districts of Lahore contains high-rises and skyscrapers including Kayre International Hotel and Arfa Software Technology Park.